 Experiment with Your Engagement

-There are different ways to engage with your audience—blog posts, inforgraphics, web series, live streaming, and so much more.
+There are different ways to engage with your audience—blog posts, infographics, web series, live streaming, and so much more.
 Experiment with different options and types of content to find out what you love to create and what your audience values when crafting thought leadership content.

 An example of this is Marie Forleo’s work, especially her web series, MarieTV.
 Marie Forleo’s brand is all about creating a business and life that you love.
 And she’s proven that to her audience through videos, inspirational interviews with industry leaders, blog posts, and courses to get people excited around the idea of creating your own life.
 And with such a strong to call-to-action, i.e., inspiring you to create your life, she has to create engaging content.

-In fact, every Tuesday, she posts an FAQ video addressing a question from one of her viewers and really taking the time to not only answer it on her on YouTube channel but also on her website.
+In fact, every Tuesday, she posts an FAQ video addressing a question from one of her viewers and really taking the time not only to answer it on her on YouTube channel but also on her website.
 Through her website, she gives a major shout out to her website and how the best discussions happen over there.
 Meaning, her call-to-action nurtures engagement.

-So when you are creating your content, be sure to be engaging with your audience before, during, and after you’ve created your content.
+So, when you are creating your content, be sure to be engaging with your audience before, during, and after you’ve created your content.
 And if you want to see for yourself on how to do it, check out Marie in one of her many MarieTV episodes:

 Structuring Your Thought Leadership

 It’s one thing to be a part of the conversation, but it’s another thing entirely to make sure that while you’re having that conversation that you’re understandable to your audience.
-Especially with so many places online to engage and create content for, it makes it difficult to make sure that your message stands true for your audience.
+Especially with so many places online to engage and create content for, it makes it difficult to ensure that your message stands true for your audience.

 By knowing who you are talking to and what they need, your job becomes simpler.
 By structuring your content to answer those pain points, you are not only creating a streamlined buyer’s journey, but you are also creating a unique experience for your audience.